A long, rainy day put me in a good position for tomorrow’s hike to the high point of the CDT.

 After dropping down to another saddle, and climbing back up to nearly the top of the ridge, alongside Whale Peak, the ridge itself began to narrow, and there was a very steep drop off on both sides.

 The Whale Peak summit was not that far off-trail, maybe a little bit further than Glacier Peak was.
 However, with thunder and rain approaching, it didn’t seem like a good idea to take another detour.
+There wasn’t any tree cover, and being the highest thing around was not appealing.
 The thunder seemed reasonably far off so I wasn’t yet terribly worried about being on top of the ridge, but wanting to play it safe meant moving forward as quickly as possible.
 Which wasn’t always that quickly, when the trail seemed more of a suggestion than an actual physical thing.

 The trail (or rather, the line on my map) lead me to a rough dirt road, which I followed north for a while.
 At least for the moment, the rain clouds that had been chasing me now appeared to be blowing away from me.
 To the south, I could even see blue sky.